If you lurk in any of the Internet bodybuilding communities, you’ve surely heard of people talking about “If It Fits Your Macros.”

 Well, the best way to avoid this is to simply eat healthy foods that you like every day.

-For instance, if you would rather have a steak than chicken, work it into your meal plan (adjust for the additional fat).
-If you really would like some whole wheat pasta (low-GI, great source of fiber), adjust your carbs for the day to allow for it.
-If some whole-fat Greek yogurt would really hit the spot, cut out the olive oil or cheese on your lunch salad to fit it in.
+For instance, if you would rather have a steak than chicken, work it into your meal plan .
+If you really would like some pasta, adjust your carbs for the day to allow for it.
+If some Greek yogurt with fruit and nuts would really hit the spot, cut calories from a later meal to fit it in.

 Oh and if you’re worried that eating healthy foods is too expensive, check out my article on eating healthy foods on a budget.
 It will help you balance not just your dietyou’re your spending too.

 So long as the vast majority of your daily calories come from healthy foods full of micronutrients, feel free to include some non-nutritive treats if you so desire.

-For instance, if you love chocolate, work some into your numbers for the day.
-If you’ve been eyeing that exquisite gelato for a couple of days now, don’t be afraid to make room for a couple hundred calories’ worth after dinner.
+For instance, if you love Ben & Jerry’s ice cream, work some into your numbers for the day.
+If you’ve been hankering for pizza for a couple of days now, don’t be afraid to make room for a slice or two.

-Personally, I get about 90-95% of my daily calories from healthy foods, but I’ll usually include some kind of little dessert every day in the form of a coconut ice cream product or some chocolate or what have you.
+Personally, I get about 90-95% of my daily calories from nutrient-dense foods, but I’ll usually include some kind of little dessert every day like chocolate, ice cream, or some other treat.

 If the foods you like to eat tend to be more calorie dense, an easy way to work them into your macros is to reduce your meal frequency (thus allowing you to increase meal size).